DIMETHYLAMYLAMINE Overview Information

 Dimethylamylamine is a drug made synthetically in a laboratory.
 It was originally used as a nasal decongestant.
 Today, dimethylamylamine is sold as a dietary supplement used for attention deficit-hyperactive disorder (ADHD), weight loss, improving athletic performance, and body building.

 Some products claim that dimethylamylamine naturally comes from rose geranium oil.
 Supplements that contain this ingredient sometimes list rose geranium, geranium oil, or geranium stems on the label.
 However, laboratory analysis shows that this drug probably does not come from this natural source.
 It is thought that these manufacturers have artificially added this drug to the supplement rather than obtaining it from a natural source.
-Dimethylamylamine is considered a drug in Canada is not permitted in dietary supplements or natural health products.
+Dimethylamylamine is considered a drug in Canada and is not permitted in dietary supplements or natural health products.

 How does it work?